 Therefore, we have been incredibly excited to see more of our Creative Teachers launch classes where they share their business skills with our students.
 To better understand how Creative Teachers approach the business side of their career and how they’ve parlayed this experience into Skillshare classes, we caught up with Top Teachers Peggy Dean and Dylan Mierzwinski.

-Your channel is mainly creative classes and we were so excited to see your more business oriented classes!
-Can you tell us how you decided to teach a business class?
-How did you choose a topic that fits in with your existing channel even though it is a slightly different topic?
+Can you tell us how you decided to teach a Business class?
+How did you choose a topic that fits in with your existing channel?

-Peggy: I form my classes around questions that I get from people that reach out to me.
+Peggy: I form my classes around questions that I receive.
 My biggest passion is to provide accessible resources to anyone that has a passion and a motivation to pursue it, with REAL answers and not blanket statements.
 Because pricing and publishing are things I deal with regularly, these questions often come up from up-and-coming creatives.
 Creating curated content in classes around these topics was an easy step in providing people a direction to answer all of their questions, and offer information that they may not have even knew they wanted/needed.

 Dylan: The measuring stick for any class I teach is “what would I have found truly helpful 6 weeks/months/years ago?”
 It’s really easy to focus on teaching the actual software because there’s so much to dive in there, but the project work is only part of the whole process with working with a client (sort of like the tip of an iceberg) and there are almost no conversations/classes out there about it.
-I felt so uncomfortable starting out with clients and having no one to shadow or show me how to handle all the emails associated with a project, and how to adjust your pricing, etc, and so I knew in our day of self-education that others must be feeling that pain too.
+I felt so uncomfortable starting out with clients and having no one to shadow so I knew that others must be feeling that pain too.
 On top of that, I learn best from specific examples, so I wanted to provide totally different examples to illustrate the important points.
-Ideally it would be nice to have a channel that fits into a neat little box, but literally nothing in my life has been that way, so why force it?
 I think by basing things off of my actual journey I’m creating a thread that is cohesive, even if on the surface it can look like it spans various ground.

 Peggy: Teach what you wanted to learn at some point.
 Give tools and resources that you, yourself, had a hard time discovering in earlier stages of your process.
-The more classes you provide on Skillshare’s platform, the more people get to know you, whether you know it or not.
-Your personality isn’t ever hidden, even when it’s focused.
+The more classes you provide on Skillshare’s platform, the more people get to know you.
 You build a silent rapport so when you take it a step further to validate that some (or many) of the people engaged are looking for a next step, they already trust you and the knowledge that you can offer people is that much more valuable.
 It’s targeting their focus exactly, giving them answers all in one place.

 Dylan: It’s easy to want to show people something more polished, ideal, or systematic, but it’s better to show them how you REALLY do things.
-If you’re going to show them behind the curtain, show them what’s really back there.
 I think it’s also important to constantly be asking yourself if something is fluff or essential.
 My classes before “Watch Me Work” have the fat trimmed, so you only see the things that are absolutely pertinent to what I’m talking about.
 In “Watch Me Work” there’s a lot of time where the viewer is watching me move text around or resize things.
 It isn’t exciting, but it was important for them to see that I don’t know where the text goes right away, I have to work it out!
 So in that case the fat % was higher but still for good purpose.
 As for choosing a topic and tackling how to produce it, first ask yourself what’s something that was a game changer for your business?
 What has changed from when you first started?
 Start outlining the idea, then let the idea lend itself to what kind of filming you should do.
 “Watch me work” was content heavy, so I had a lot of slides for the viewer to watch, followed by screenshares of me doing the work.
-If you find that getting your actual supplies organized was the biggest help in your biz, then slides probably aren’t the best vehicle for teaching that topic.
-Instead a doc style video that captures you actually showing your organized closet and bins you use will probably work better.
 Use your voice and creative brand to unite the class with your others.

 There can be a misconception that working in a creative field means that you spend your days on your craft and that the “business side” of things is merely a passing afterthought.
-However, you clearly have some business acumen (licensing artwork, self-publishing, and managing client projects).
+However, you clearly have some business acumen.
 Can you tell us more about the business side of your career?

 Peggy: The business side certainly takes over as a creative.
 Sadly, there are weeks that go by at times without ever touching art supplies.
 That said, when you want to start your own creative biz, you naturally go all-in.
 Your thoughts are always racing and you feel a drive like never before because it’s driven by passion.
 So as much as your focus is strongly on the business side of things, it’s worth it because every step you take a step further into your very own little empire.